 Transportation Planning Work Program annually outlines the transportation planning activities each RPA will undertake for the next fiscal year.

-Passenger Transportation Plan is an annually updated document that is developed to serve as a mobility management tool to help meet the specific passenger transportation needs of the region and further the development of the local and regional public transportation system.
+The Passenger Transportation Plan is a document that is developed to serve as a mobility management tool to help meet the specific passenger transportation needs of the region and further the development of the local and regional public transportation system.
 Under the new MAP-21 transportation law, annual updates will no longer be required, but the full document will be completely updated every five years.

 The Public Participation Plan's outline in detail the process each RPA will follow to adequately involve the public in their transportation planning activities.